ferant2406/HPEnvyx360-15fh0xxx-Fedora/README.md

 Add stylus to libwacom
 ----------------------
 The HP Envy x360 15-fh0xxx uses the ELAN2513 stylus, but it is not recognized by the system.
-Depending on when you are reading, [this pull request](https://github.com/linuxwacom/libwacom/pull/973) might already be implemented on the main [libwacom]() library, but until then you can manually add the stylus to the library.
+Depending on when you are reading this, [this pull request](https://github.com/linuxwacom/libwacom/pull/973) might already be implemented on the main [libwacom]() library, but until then you can manually add the stylus to the library.